Hatchet Go V1 Migration Guide

 type WorkflowOnFailureTask[I, O any] struct {

-// (optional) The version of the workflow
+// (optional) The version of the task

 Version string